FAQ: Voluntary Acknowledgment of Parentage (VAP)

 Where are VAPs accessible to LGBTQ parents?

-In New England, Massachusetts and Vermont allow LGBTQ parents to establish parentage through a VAP, and Rhode Island has enacted an updated Parentage Act that will make VAPs available to LGBTQ parents as of January 1, 2021.
+In New England, Massachusetts, Vermont, and Rhode Island allow LGBTQ parents to establish parentage through a VAP, and Connecticut has enacted the Connecticut Parentage Act that will make VAPs available to LGBTQ parents as of January 1, 2022.

-Outside of New England, Nevada, California, Washington, and Maryland have recently expanded access to VAPs through statute, and New York recently enacted a similar statute that will go into effect beginning February 15, 2021.
+Outside of New England, Nevada, California, Washington, and Maryland, and New York have recently expanded access to VAPs through statute, and New York recently enacted a similar statute that will go into effect beginning February 15, 2021.
 The following is a complete list of states, in order of expanded access, that currently allow LGBTQ parents to establish parentage through a VAP, with links to their forms:

 - Nevada (2017).
 Must be requested in person or by mail.